xdrazkov/pb162-hw02-messaging/README.md

 Assignment Description
 -------------
-The goal of this homework is to implement a simple messaging framework messaging / eventing framework such as
-[Apache Kafka](https://en.wikipedia.org/wiki/Apache_Kafka) (in a **VERY** simplified version).
+The goal of this homework is to implement a simple messaging / eventing framework such as [Apache Kafka](https://en.wikipedia.org/wiki/Apache_Kafka) (in a **VERY** simplified version).

 ### Architecture
 The architecture of our simple messaging framework consists of three components.